vicharak-in/shrike-lite/_sources/getting_started.md.txt

 Congratulations you have successfully uploaded the uf2.

+### 2. Shrike Mass Storage Device

+Onces that you have copied the uf2 to the Shrike.
+The board will disconnect momentary and so up as both a mass storage device and tty/ACM device now the mass storage is the part where you would need to save you bitstream (read step 3).

+The default device ID for mass storage device is `5221-0000` this could be changed as per your choice.
+For windows simply right click and rename for changing the name in linux read [this](https://superuser.com/questions/223527/renaming-a-fat16-volume).

-### 2. Get the bitstream(.bin) for led blink
+### 3. Get the bitstream(.bin) for led blink

-To programme a FPGA you will require  bitstream file this is much like a firmware for MCU's we will see how to generate these but for now we have uploaded the bitstream required for led_bin you can download them the corresponding to your board's version [here](https://github.com/vicharak-in/shrike-lite/tree/main/test/bitstreams).
+To program a FPGA you will require  bitstream file this is much like a firmware for MCU's we will see how to generate these but for now we have uploaded the bitstream required for led_bin you can download them the corresponding to your board's version [here](https://github.com/vicharak-in/shrike-lite/tree/main/test/bitstreams).

 Now that you have both uf2 and bin file settled up lets move forward and upload the bitstream to board.

-### 3. Getting the Thonny IDE
+### 4. Getting the Thonny IDE

 The bitstream can be uploaded on the shrike using one of these two ways
    1. Using a GUI Based-IDE (Thonny)